Fixing problems with directory synchronization for Microsoft 365

 I have an alert in the admin center, or am receiving automated emails that there hasn't been a recent synchronization event

-- Troubleshoot connectivity issues with Azure AD Connect
+- Troubleshoot connectivity issues with Microsoft Entra Connect

-- Azure AD Connect sync: How to manage the Azure AD service account
+- Microsoft Entra Connect Sync: How to manage the Microsoft Entra service account

-- Directory synchronization to Azure Active Directory stops or you're warned that sync hasn't registered in more than a day
+- Directory synchronization to Microsoft Entra ID stops or you're warned that sync hasn't registered in more than a day

 Password hashes aren't synchronizing, or I'm seeing an alert in the admin center that there hasn't been a recent password hash synchronization